Lion Rampant (game publisher)

 Lion Rampant was a tabletop game publishing company from 1987 to 1990.
 Jonathan Tweet and Mark Rein-Hagen founded the company, and Lisa Stevens joined as the editor.
 They published Ars Magica, a roleplaying game about wizards in the Middle Ages, plus support material for the game.
 In addition, they published Whimsy Cards, which introduced freeform dramatic elements to a roleplaying session.
 In 1990, Lion Rampant merged with White Wolf Publishing.
+Lion Rampant also published a card game called The Challenge.